eclab/edisyn/edisyn/synth/asmhydrasynth/info/README.md

 	  places and does not provide any display information at all.
 Mine attempts to remedy that.

+	- nrpn.numbers: The same spreadsheet in Apple's Numbers format

 	- nrpn.pdf: a PDF printout of the spreadsheet for people who can't open xlsx files.